khud/typedparse/README.md

     typedparse.parse(CliExample())
 ```

 There are two commands here:  `add` and `remove` with their own set of arguments.
+*Methods started from underscore will be ignored by the parser*.
 Typical usage will look like:

 ```bash
 python commands.py add john --email john@mycompany.com
 ```

 So, the `name` parameter will be bound to `john`, and the `email` will be bound to `john@mycompany.com`.
+If the class construction doesn't have parameters, you can pass the class itself
+into the `parse` function instead of the object: `typedparse.parse(CliExample)`.

+Methods

 Actually, you don't need a class if you want to create sub-commands.
 You can use
 a list of functions instead: